 We'll assume you're already comfortable understanding how contours printed on a map represent the real world - if not have a quick look at our beginner's guide to contours first.

 In brief, a contour line is drawn between points of equal height, so any single contour line will be at the same height all the way along its length.
-The height difference between separate contour lines depends on the map being used.
-For most OS maps it is normally 10 metres, but it can be 5 metres in flatter areas.
+The height difference between each contour line is known as a contour interval and depends on the map being used.
+For most OS Maps it is normally 10 metres, but it can be 5 metres in flatter areas.
 The map key will tell you the contour interval used.